Article continues below

-- In this episode, Edlitera CEO Claudia Virlanuta is speaking with Julie Evans, Founder and CEO of Sustalytics, a fashion analytics company that uses real time demand data to help brands predict which designs will sell and which will flop.
+- In this episode, Edlitera CEO Claudia Virlanuta is speaks with Julie Evans, Founder and CEO of Sustalytics, a fashion analytics company that uses real time demand data to help brands predict which designs will sell and which will flop.

 - Fashion is first and foremost a creative industry, so getting insights from data is still in its early stages for most brands.